Support and AdviceThings you need to know about skills development, your wellbeing & support services available.

 Studying at university is somewhat different from at school or college.
 The most successful students make efforts to improve their approaches to reading, writing, and independent learning.
 It is important, too, that students develop their understanding of techniques and concepts like referencing, structuring essays and reports, and critical thinking and writing.
 The Academic Skills team offers advice to all students, regardless of experience or ability, on these and other aspects of university work.

-The team’s Get Ready site is designed for those new to university, and provides advice on the foundations of work at this level.
-The Academic Skills Blog offers more extensive guidance related to study and writing at university, as well as providing updates on the team’s services.
+The Academic Skills Blog offers extensive guidance related to study and writing at university, as well as providing updates on the team’s services.
 It includes interactive skills guides, a resource bank, and an academic glossary.

 Personal Development Tutor

 Starting life at university is incredibly exciting, but at times it’s easy to feel overwhelmed as you adjust to a new environment.
 Your Personal Development Tutor (PDT) is assigned to you during the first few weeks at Edinburgh Napier and will be your first point of contact for any academic or personal issues you may experience throughout your time at university.